gaia-docker/tugbot/doc/proposal/Result Service API.md

 ## Data we would like that "tugbot collect" will send to Result Service:
-1. container info (using docker inspect, contains data such as exit code, start time, end time, labels, etc..)
+1. Container info (using docker inspect, contains data such as exit code, start time, end time, labels, etc..)
 2. Console output
 3. Results folder